AaronCode2/Cute-Farm/README.md

 ##  Don't have a compiler?

 Go the Releases and should see something called Cute Farm, <br>
-click on it and scroll down and press on **Cute.Farm.Release.zip** and then extract it!
+click on it and scroll down and press on **Cute-Farm-Release.zip** and then extract it!

 #   How To Play